-Until the 1950s, closed industrial applications were dismantled completely to conduct manual cleaning.
-However, we can clean filtration systems without utilizing time to dismantle them with chemical cleaning-in-Place.
+The third cleaning process used in water filtration is CIP (Cleaning-in-place).
+Until the 1950s, closed industrial applications were dismantled completely to conduct manual cleaning demanding many working hours and extended operational downtime.
+However, we can clean filtration systems without utilizing time to dismantle them with chemical cleaning-in-place.
 CIP includes the combination of chemicals, heat, and water, which will cause targeted fouling to be dissolved due to the exploited chemicals.
-However, a membrane needs high chemical resistance to withstand periodic chemical cleaning.
-As ceramic membranes possess high chemical resistance, CIP is a very efficient method to clean ceramic membranes of a liquid filtration application while maintaining high hygiene standards, essential in most fluid purification processes.
+Even so, a membrane needs high chemical resistance to withstand periodic chemical cleaning.
+As ceramic membranes possess high chemical resistance, CIP is a very efficient method to clean ceramic membranes of a liquid filtration application while maintaining high hygiene standards, which is essential in most fluid purification processes.

-A water filtration system often has two attached CIP tanks, ensuring that targeted fouling can be removed.
-One tank contains a chemical alkaline, which removes objects such as grease and other organic compounds.
+Often, a water filtration system has two attached CIP tanks, ensuring the targeted fouling can be removed.
+One tank holds a chemical alkaline, which removes objects such as grease and other organic compounds.
 The other tank contains a chemical acid used to remove objects such as minerals.
 Thus, the membranes can be cleaned in a wide range of pH.

-During CIP, the whole filtration system shuts down, and the required chemicals are dosed into the system.
+During the CIP process, the filtration system shuts down, and the required chemicals are dosed into the system.
 The substances will then be circulated in the ceramic membranes with a crossflow pump to secure sufficient cleaning of all surfaces.
-The circulation time can be installed based upon specific requirements.
-To boost the effectiveness of the chemicals, the temperature is increased to approximately 40-60 ˚C. Depending on the water filtration system, the utilized CIP process, and the cleaning requirements, CIP typically takes 60-90 minutes.
+The circulation time can be installed based on specific requirements.
+The temperature is increased to approximately 40-60 °C to boost the effectiveness of the chemicals.
+Depending on the water filtration system, the utilized CIP process, and the cleaning requirements, CIP typically takes 60-90 minutes.
 When the CIP process is done, the system is emptied using a substantial cleaning dissolution, and everything is led back to the water system’s process tank.
-CIP does not produce any chemical waste, which is not filtered.
+CIP does not produce any chemical waste which is not filtered.

 Once a CIP is performed, the TMP and the permeability are restored.